 Art House's award-winning Urban Bright Arts-in-Education Program is an artist residency program that provides students with meaningful, hands-on arts opportunities and exposure to artists, methods, and materials to which they would otherwise not be exposed.
 The program aims to promote critical thinking, improve communication skills, and increase each student’s ability to participate in teamwork settings.

-Through grant funding, AH is able to provide the Urban Bright residency programs to individual schools.
+Through grant raising and fee-for-service partners, AH is able to provide the Urban Bright residency programs to individual schools.
 AH works with schools to tailor an artist residency appropriate for a specific grade and group of students (classroom).
-The Education Coordinator works collaboratively with teachers, principals, and artists to plan the residency, providing a qualified and professional artist, all supplies, and an agreed upon curriculum, often integrating applicable standards from the Ohio Common Core.
+Residencies are coordinated by AH and include the services of a professional, qualified teaching artist, all supplies, and the agreed-upon curriculum.